mpv-player/mpv/DOCS/man/en/vo.rst

     (no-)force-pbo
         Always uses PBOs to transfer textures even if this involves an extra copy.
 Currently this gives a little extra speed with NVidia drivers and a lot more speed with ATI drivers.
-May need ``--no-slices`` and the ati-hack suboption to work correctly.
+May need the ati-hack suboption to work correctly.
     (no-)scaled-osd
         Changes the way the OSD behaves when the size of the window changes